-MIS faculty teach and research about the application of information systems in organizations.
+MIS faculty teach and research the application of information systems in organizations.
 This includes the study of social networks, cloud computing, Information Technologies (IT) consumerization, virtual reality, negotiation systems, collaboration technologies, office automation, electronic payments, strategic information systems, electronic commerce, collective intelligence, telemedicine, electronic markets, social media, information requirements analysis, systems development methods, enterprise resource planning systems, systems implementation, adoption, and diffusion, mobile computing, and much more.
 The information technologies and systems we teach and research transform people’s lives, jobs and, for industry after industry, business models, products, supply chains, and distribution channels.

 We are also interested in the implications of those technologies for people and society; personal privacy, infrastructure dependency, security, safeguarding of intellectual property, and IT-related stress all capture the interest of MIS faculty.
 So too do the political implementations of the Internet, the evolution of the field, and IT in developing nations.
 And that’s just today!
 Ours is one of the most dynamic fields; the area your dissertation will focus on in several years may not have even been conceived of today.